goehte/yellow-mdform/README.md

 ## Credits
 Special thanks to:
-* Giovanni Salmeri for the extension "yellow-table"
+* Giovanni Salmeri for the extension: [Yellow Table](https://github.com/GiovanniSalmeri/yellow-table)
-* Anna Svensson for the extension "contact"
+* Anna Svensson for the extension: [Yellow Contact](https://github.com/annaesvensson/yellow-contact/)

 Your extensions have been the main inspiration and learning resource for this extension.
 Thank you for sharing your knowledge with the Yellow CMS community!